 |◘ Built-in ALM integrations such as Bamboo, HP Quality Center, TFS/MTM, Jenkins, TeamCity, etc.|

 Ranorex’s presence in the Japan market is strong thanks to their Japanese localization and reliable Record & Playback.
 For other markets, Ranorex is not that strong.
 Invest in Ranorex if you love Record & Playback as the primary method of test development.

 #5.
 Tricentis Tosca

-Tricentis Tosca provides a wide support for virtually all test activities.
-They offer customers a Continuous Testing platform that covers test design, UI testing, API testing, service virtualization and test data management.
+Tricentis Tosca provides wide support for virtually all test activities.
+They offer customers a Continuous Testing platform that covers test design, UI testing, API testing, service virtualization, and test data management.
 With the recent acquisition of QASymphony (qTest), they further expand their scope to test management.